-`(g) CHANGES IN PROCEDURES, GOVERNANCE, OR FUNDING- (1) The Electric Reliability Organization shall file with the Commission any proposed change in its procedures, governance, or funding, or any changes in the affiliated regional reliability entity's procedures, governance, or funding relating to delegated functions, and shall include with the filing an explanation of the basis and purpose for the change.

-`(2) A proposed procedural change may take effect 90 days after filing with the Commission if the change constitutes a statement of policy, practice, or interpretation with respect to the meaning or enforcement of an existing procedure.
-Otherwise, a proposed procedural change shall take effect only upon a finding by the Commission, after notice and opportunity for comments, that the change is just, reasonable, not unduly discriminatory or preferential, is in the public interest, and satisfies the requirements of subsection (d)(4).
+`(f) CHANGES IN PROCEDURES, GOVERNANCE, OR FUNDING- The Electric Reliability Organization shall file with the Commission any proposed change in its procedures, governance, or funding, or any changes in the affiliated regional reliability entity's procedures, governance, or funding relating to delegated functions.
+A proposed change shall take effect upon a finding by the Commission, after notice and opportunity for comments, that the change is just, reasonable, not unduly discriminatory or preferential, is in the public interest, and satisfies the requirements of subsection (c)(2).

-`(3) A change in governance or funding shall not take effect unless the Commission finds that the change is just, reasonable, not unduly discriminatory or preferential, in the public interest, and satisfies the requirements of subsection (d)(4).

-`(4) The Commission, upon complaint or upon its own motion, may require the Electric Reliability Organization to amend the procedures, governance, or funding if the Commission determines that the amendment is necessary to meet the requirements of this section.
-The Electric Reliability Organization shall file the amendment in accordance with paragraph (1) of this subsection.

-`(h) DELEGATIONS OF AUTHORITY- (1) The Electric Reliability Organization shall, upon request by an entity, enter into an agreement with such entity for the delegation of authority to implement and enforce compliance with organization standards in a specified geographic area if the organization finds that the entity requesting the delegation satisfies the requirements of subparagraphs (A), (B), (C), (D), (F), (J), and (K) of subsection (d)(4), and if the delegation promotes the effective and efficient implementation and administration of bulk-power system reliability .
+`(g) DELEGATIONS OF AUTHORITY- (1) The Electric Reliability Organization shall, upon request by an entity, enter into an agreement with such entity for the delegation of authority to enforce compliance with organization standards in a specified geographic area if the organization finds that the entity requesting the delegation satisfies the requirements of subparagraphs (A), (B), (C), (D), (F), (I), (J), and (K) of subsection (c)(2), and if the delegation promotes the effective and efficient administration of bulk-power system reliability .
 The Electric Reliability Organization may enter into an agreement to delegate to the entity any other authority, except that the Electric Reliability Organization shall reserve the right to set and approve standards for bulk-power system reliability .
+Unless the Commission orders otherwise, the Electric Reliability Organization shall not enter into an agreement with an affiliated regional reliability entity where the geographic boundary of a regional transmission organization extends beyond the geographic boundary of the affiliated regional reliability entity.

-`(2) The Electric Reliability Organization shall file with the Commission any agreement entered into under this subsection and any information the Commission requires with respect to the affiliated regional reliability entity to which authority is to be delegated.
+`(2) The Electric Reliability Organization shall file with the Commission any agreement entered into under this subsection.
 The Commission shall approve the agreement, following public notice and an opportunity for comment, if it finds that the agreement meets the requirements of paragraph (1), and is just, reasonable, not unduly discriminatory or preferential, and is in the public interest.
 A proposed delegation agreement with an affiliated regional reliability entity organized on an interconnection-wide basis shall be rebuttably presumed by the Commission to promote the effective and efficient implementation and administration of bulk-power system reliability .
 No delegation by the Electric Reliability Organization shall be valid unless approved by the Commission.

-`(3)(A) A delegation agreement entered into under this subsection shall specify the procedures for an affiliated regional reliability entity to propose entity rules or variances for review by the Electric Reliability Organization .
-With respect to any such proposal that would apply on an interconnection-wide basis, the Electric Reliability Organization shall presume such proposal valid if made by an interconnection-wide affiliated regional reliability entity unless the Electric Reliability Organization makes a written finding that the proposal--
+`(3) An affiliated regional reliability entity may propose a variance or entity rule to the Electric Reliability Organization.

+‘(A) With respect to any such proposal that would apply on an interconnection-wide basis, the Electric Reliability Organization shall presume such proposal valid if made by an interconnection-wide affiliated regional reliability entity unless the Electric Reliability Organization makes a written finding that the proposal--

 `(i) was not developed in a fair and open process that provided an opportunity for all interested parties to participate;